News update: SME Brexit Support Fund

 Trade, importing and exporting

-We can expect three stages of changes on controls on imported and exported goods being introduced.
+There are three stages of changes on controls on imported and exported goods being introduced.
 Compliance with these requirements is unavoidable, so be sure to keep an eye on your responsibilities under them.

 - Customs declarations: unless you’re importing goods that are ‘controlled’ or ‘excised’ (e.g. tobacco and alcohol), it may be possible for you to delay customs declarations on imported goods for up to six months after the date of their import.
 Record keeping in relation to imported goods will matter.
 Make sure you keep thorough ones